 Then take your camera to Peel Island and live out your Swallows and Amazons dreams on one of their island adventures.
-Whatever you fancy, it’s here.
-When you want something a little more tame, take a masterclass in anything from photography, arts and crafts, the Lake District School of Food and Wine, sounds particularly divine.
+When you want something a little more tame, take a masterclass in anything from photography, arts and crafts, the Lake District and Cumbria School of Food and Wine, sounds particularly divine.
 There are lots of photo classes available to hone your skills whether you are a professional wedding photographer or not.
 Go for a ride in a jeep or a pamper day at the spa.
-Weddings can take place in many locations, but Holehird Gardens, Lake Windermere, Lake Grasmere, Derwent Water and Easedale Town have plenty to entertain and amuse
+Weddings can take place in many locations, but Windermere, Lake Grasmere, Derwent Water and Easedale Town have plenty to entertain and amuse.

 Bring plenty of layers and waterproofs because the high ground and location mean rain is likely and temperatures will range between 3 degrees Celsius at the lowest in Winter and 19 degrees Celsius at the highest in Summer.
 The eastern side of the lakes is easiest to get to, as well as flights from Manchester and Glasgow airports, not too far away.
 Photographers with cameras love to explore the best backdrops.
-Whether it is Windermere, Haweswater, Ullswater, Derwent Water, Keswick or somewhere else – you can be sure that you are destined for a wedding to remember when you choose to visit the Lake District as a photographer.
+Whether it is Windermere, Haweswater, Ullswater, Derwent Water, Keswick or anywhere else in Cumbria – you can be sure that you are destined for a wedding to remember when you choose to visit the Lake District as a photographer.

 If you are looking for a Lake District wedding photographer then please get in touch to check my availability.
 Just pop to my contact page.
 Although I am based in Manchester, there are no additional costs for Lake District weddings or Cumbria either.